Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Use cinematic generation when the footage itself has to carry the message: B-roll, scenes, product shots, or stylized visuals.
 Use avatar workflows when the message depends on a speaker, localization, training delivery, or a presenter-led format.

 Shortlist Pika when the real goal is fast social iteration and effects-driven clips.
-Start with Runway or Sora when you care more about cinematic control, higher-end visual output, or a route that can justify a deeper creative workflow.
+Start with Runway when you care more about cinematic control, higher-end visual output, or a route that can justify a deeper creative workflow.
+Treat Sora as historical after shutdown.

 Leave this page once the route is clear.
-If you already know you need avatars, go narrower into the avatar page.
-If you are already comparing top text-to-video models directly, the comparison page becomes more useful than this broad chooser.
+If you already know you need avatars, go narrower into the avatar page and then move into HeyGen vs Synthesia when the shortlist is down to two.
+If you are researching Sora, use Runway vs Sora as a historical shutdown comparison rather than an active chooser.

 Start with the one constraint that can break the workflow.
 For cinematic tools, that is usually output quality and rights.
 For avatars, it is workflow fit, language support, and governance.
 For social effects, it is speed, ease of iteration, and whether the output quality is good enough for the channel.